Disability Reference Group 2016–18

-- Jen Blyth is an advocacy manager for Deaf Victoria and connected to several Deaf committees.
-Jen is committed to achieving equitable outcomes for people with disabilities.
+- Jen Blyth is the Disability Inclusion Advisor with CBM Australia.
+She is committed to achieving equitable outcomes for people with disabilities.

 - Melissa Hale is the Current Coordinator of Disability Advocacy Resource Centre (DARU), assisting disability organisations to use laws to advocate on behalf of people with disabilities.
 Melissa has previously worked with the Commission.

 - Paul Gianni has had years of experience – both personal and professional – in the disability sector, and is knowledgeable in employment, training and community health in regional Victoria.

 - Piers Gooding is a sibling and carer of a person with disability who is focused on improving accessibility in the spheres of employment and health.

 - Frank Hall-Bentick is a recognised and respected advocate in disability rights both in Victoria and internationally.
 Frank has been a member of the DRG since 2008.

 - Lauren Henley is a young person who is keen to use her lived experience, and passion for social justice and advocacy, to make a positive contribution to the DRG.
 Lauren is currently employed at the Youth Disability Advocacy Service.

 - Suzanne Lau Gooey Is a former Oxfam HIV adviser, now working in the disability sector and volunteering as a Community Visitor with the Office of the Public Advocate.
 This is her fourth term on the DRG since 2010.